cs0320-f25/typescript-csv-awu164/README.md

         - The user should decide whether the header row (which contains the column labels) should be included in the parsed data.

     My initial observations on the current parser’s shortcomings were these: 1.
 Parser does not check if the comma is within a quotation, 2.
 Parser does not accept user input as to whether the first line of the CSV is the column headers, 3.
-Parser does not allow the user to decide which format, string[][] or Person[], they want to store their results in, 4.
+Parser does not allow the user to decide which format, string[][] or T[], they want to store their results in, 4.
 Parser does not validate whether the data in the CSV is in the desired format (eg. “30” instead of “thirty”).

     The LLM suggested some more niche edge cases I hadn’t thought of, including to check for residual line ending notation (/n), different delineation techniques that use semicolons instead of commas, consistency in the length of each row, and blank rows/spaces.